Myndex/Myndex/README.md

 - Part II: [**Will Work for Color**](https://gist.github.com/Myndex/10caff6a68e844591e83eadeebfb4347) A follow-up article on working spaces and related considerations.
 Introduces the concept of "Web Working Spacelets".
 - [**COLORSPACES - The Primal Frontier**](https://gist.github.com/Myndex/b21c2621072b93d3a7c1ef8939bc2adb) A brief Look at the math that helps model how we see.
 - [**How Many Colors in a Bushel?**](https://gist.github.com/Myndex/db30607d4fe697de9e582544335bbce6#how-many-colors-in-a-bushel) Just "how many" colors are there?
 Is that even an answerable question?
-- [**The Lighter Side of Light**](https://gist.github.com/Myndex/b956e5320f77cfd5c3cf451f4ce0acb5#the-lighter-side-of-light) BONUS SCIENCEY STUFF!
-Daring to ask the question, _"do two lights make a dark?"_ And, just how many color scientists does it take to rotationally engage the helical conducting threads of an illumination apparatus further composed of a sealed, evacuated glass envelope containing a plurality of filament holders connecting and supporting a coiled filament preferentially fabricated from a tungsten alloy?

 -----
 ### _General_